TemporaryOrganization1/PDn-control/docs/user-acceptance-tests.md

 **Actual Result**

 Passed for the demonstrated flow.
 After verification, the user could access the account/profile area, including profile-related pages and history/report access.

+## UAT-006: Screenshot generation

+**Preconditions**

+- The website is running.
+- User is on the main page

+**Goal**

+Verify the user can see the generated screenshots after

+**Steps**

+1. User enters valid website url.
+2. Clicks "Проверить" button
+3. The check is finished successfully

+**Expected Result**

+The user should see the screenshots from the checked website where it's appropriate.

+**Actual Result**

+The customer indeed saw the screenshots and approved the test.

+## UAT-007: Invalid input

+**Preconditions**

+- The website is running.
+- User is on the main page

+**Goal**

+Prevent the user from entering invalid url

+**Steps**

+1. User enters invalid website url
+2. User clicks "Проверить" button

+**Expected Result**

+The message with error appears and the start of the check is prevented

+**Actual Result**

+The customer approved the test